Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-client-sync-async" %} provide both sync and async versions of your APIs

 {% include requirement/MUST id="python-client-async-keywords" %} use the `async`/`await` keywords (requires Python 3.5+).
-Don't use the [yield from coroutine or asyncio.coroutine](https://docs.python.org/3.4/library/asyncio-task.html) syntax.
+Do not use the [yield from coroutine or asyncio.coroutine](https://docs.python.org/3.4/library/asyncio-task.html) syntax.

 {% include requirement/MUST id="python-client-separate-sync-async" %} provide two separate client classes for synchronous and asynchronous operations.
-Don't combine async and sync operations in the same class.
+Do not combine async and sync operations in the same class.

 ```python
 # Yes